FUZOMA

-FUZOMA is a collection of dozens of entertaining educational programs.
+FUZOMA is a collection of over 40 entertaining educational programs.

-P1020731Pre-reading, English vocabulary, math, logic, computer literacy, and more.
-Only the most imaginative, most engaging, and most effective programs have been hand-picked from a rich history that goes back over twenty years.
+P1020731Pre-reading, English vocabulary, math, logic, science, music, computer literacy, and more.
+Only the most imaginative, most engaging, and most effective programs have been hand-picked from a rich history of educational software that goes back over twenty years.

 FUZOMA is bootable from CD or USB.